 When it isn't impressing with heavy hitters from its originals collection such as Glow or The Witcher or Mindhunter, Netflix is winning with sheer depth and volume.
 By frequently adding licensed content, with major sitcoms such as Parks and Rec and Community.
 If Netflix somehow doesn't have a strong selection in the category you care about the most, you can just wait a month, and watch as they fill in the gaps with something new to watch.
 The horror section just got the utterly creepy The Girl on The Third Floor.

 The newly released HBO Max provides a boost to the HBO catalogue, with a ton more movies and some new original shows.
-Some will flock to the service for the DCEU films — the Justice League Snyder Cut is coming — while others will appreciate the family-friendly trove of content, including the new Looney Tunes cartoons and the Not-Too-Late Show with Elmo.
+Some will flock to the service for the DCEU films — the Justice League Snyder Cut is coming — while we're loving it for the Harley Quinn show and Adventure Time.
 HBO Max is still not on Roku or Fire TV, though.

 Disney Plus, a relatively new contender, also merits a look, and it practically demands your attention if you're a fan of Star Wars or the Marvel movies, of which it has nearly every film (or it will soon, in some cases).
 It's also the home of the critically acclaimed Pixar library.